AlexZhangji/Twitter-Insight-LLM/README.md

 ## Acknowledgements

 - Initial structure and parts of the Selenium code inspired by [Twitter-Scrapper](https://github.com/Mostafa-Ehab/Twitter-Scrapper).
 - The image captioning feature is powered by the OpenAI API.
-You should be able to achieve similar results using Gemini 1.0.
+You should be able to achieve similar results using Gemini 1.0 or Claude Haiku.

 For any questions or issues, please open an issue in the repository.